Judith Lorber

-Judith Lorber (born November 28, 1931) is Professor Emerita of Sociology and Women’s Studies at The CUNY Graduate Center and Brooklyn College of the City University of New York.
+Judith Lorber (born November 28, 1931) is professor emerita of sociology and women’s studies at The CUNY Graduate Center and Brooklyn College of the City University of New York.
 She is a foundational theorist of social construction of gender difference and has played a vital role in the formation and transformation of gender studies.
 She has more recently called for a de-gendering of the social world.

-Lorber was actively involved in Sociologists for Women in Society from the early 1970s.
-She developed and taught some of the first courses in the sociology of gender, women's studies, and feminist theory at Brooklyn College and the Graduate School, where she was the first Coordinator of the Women's Studies Certificate Program in 1988–1991.
-She was Chair of the ASA Sex and Gender Section in 1992–93 and was awarded the Jessie Bernard Award in 1996 “in recognition of scholarly work that has enlarged the horizons of sociology to encompass fully the role of women in society.”
+Lorber was involved in Sociologists for Women in Society from the early 1970s.
+She developed and taught some of the first courses in the sociology of gender, women's studies, and feminist theory at Brooklyn College and the graduate school, where she was the first coordinator of the women's studies certificate program in 1988–1991.
+She was chair of the ASA sex and gender section in 1992–93 and was awarded the Jessie Bernard Award in 1996 “in recognition of scholarly work that has enlarged the horizons of sociology to encompass fully the role of women in society.”

 Biography

-Judith Lorber was born in Brooklyn New York where she attended public elementary and high school.
-She graduated from Queens College, CUNY in 1952, and received an M.A. and Ph.D. from New York University in 1971.
-She started developing and teaching courses in women’s studies in 1972, and taught at Fordham University in the Bronx and at Brooklyn College and the CUNY Graduate School until she retired from teaching in 1995.
+Judith Lorber was born in Brooklyn New York, where she attended public elementary and high school.
+She graduated from Queens College, City University of New York in 1952, and received an M.A. and Ph.D. from New York University in 1971.
+She started developing and teaching courses in women's studies in 1972, and taught at Fordham University in the Bronx and at Brooklyn College and the CUNY Graduate Center until she retired from teaching in 1995.
 She lives in New York/NY.
-She is the sister of artist Stephen Lorber (born 1943).